PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The bag is more precious than the contents, hey, wait a minute?
 Where is that weasely son-of-a-bitch?"
 Before they could turn back, they heard the sounds of a scuffle behind them.

 "Ah, Gah, ah-Hah!" they heard Rattick say from around the corner.
 On the wall, grotesque statues cast by torches revealed two shadows with strange pointed ears grabbing at the cowled shadow of Rattick.
 Boltac and Relan froze at the spectacle before them.
 There were hisses and grunts, muffled curses and the sound of thudding blows.
-Rattick cried, "Save yourselves, I will hold them as long as I can!"
+Rattick cried, "Save yourselves!
+I will hold them as long as I can!"

 "We should help him," said Relan.

 "En-henh.
 You think he would help you?"
 Boltac said, already turning to run.
 Relan gripped his sword.
-For a moment he was trapped there.
+For a moment, he was trapped there.
 Torn between the desire to do the right thing, and his certain knowledge that Rattick was an evil man.
 He watched the shadows tear at each other.
-Then he turn and ran.
+Then he turned and ran.

-When he caught up with the wheezing, slow-moving Boltac. the merchant was already struggling under the weight of his brown sack.
+When he caught up with the wheezing, slow-moving Boltac, the merchant was already struggling under the weight of his brown sack.
 Boltac looked at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."

 Relan ran ahead.
 Thinking that he was being drawn into danger as the moth is drawn to the candle flame.
 Yes, maybe this was it.
 Maybe this was his chance to be heroic.

 The corridor came to a right angle bend.
 Relan skidded to a stop.
 The stone work was more finished in this part of the cave system.
 The rough edges had been broken off, and here and there, there was evidence of polishing and brickwork in places.
 It gave Relan the impression that they were getting somewhere.

 He held up a hand so Boltac wouldn't run past him.
 But when he looked back he realized how silly the gesture was.
 Boltac was limping down the corridor, panting heavily and dragging his sack behind him.
-When he saw that Relan was looking at him he nodded weakly and raised a hand.
+When he saw that Relan was looking at him, he nodded weakly and raised a hand.

 Relan drew his blade carefully, not making a sound.
 Then he peeked around the corner very slowly.
 His jaw dropped.
 He retreated back into the passage.